Whether you cook steak at home or save it for a special occasion out, it's important to know your steaks.

 05 of 05

-The Tomahawk Steak is said to have originated on cattle drives along the Rio Grande in Texas when cowboys flavored their steaks with Mexican spices.
-Identical to the Cowboy Steak (their names are often interchangeable) the Tomahawk is is a bone-in ribeye steak cut from between the 6th and 12th ribs of the beef cow and usually weighs between 30 and 45 ounces.
-Meat is scraped from the bone (Frenched), leaving a handle with the meat portion resembling a Native American's tomahawk.
-Like other rib-eye steaks, the Tomahawk Steak is well-marbled with fat, tender and flavorful.
-Although the Tomahawk Steak requires little seasoning, in keeping with its history, a traditional dry rub of salt, chile, cumin and other Mexican spices is applied before grilling or pan-searing the steak.
+The Cowboy Steak is said to have originated on cattle drives along the Rio Grande in Texas when cowboys flavored their steaks with Mexican spices.
+It is a bone-in ribeye steak cut from between the 6th and 12th ribs of the beef cow and usually weighs between 30 and 45 ounces.
+Like other rib-eye steaks, the Cowboy Steak is well-marbled with fat, tender and flavorful.
+Although the Cowboy Steak requires little seasoning, in keeping with its history, a traditional dry rub of salt, chile, cumin and other Mexican spices is applied before grilling or pan-searing the steak.